Gurobi/gurobi-machinelearning/doc_source/source/index.rst

    #.
 Allow to easily compare the effect of using different regression models in the same mathematical optimization application.
    #.
 Improve the algorithmic performance of Gurobi on those models.

+The package currently support various `scikit-learn <https://scikit-learn.org/stable/>`_ objects and has limited support for `Keras <https://keras.io/>`_ and `PyTorch <https://pytorch.org/>`_ neural networks with ReLU activation.
+It is actively developped and users are encouraged to contact us if they have applications where a specific object that is currently not available.

 We give below basic instalation and usage instructions.

 Install